Blog

 Patient preparing for cyclic tpn

 Cyclic TPN is also known as intermittent TPN, non-continuous TPN, or nocturnal cyclic TPN.
-It is a method that allows patients to receive intravenous nutrient solutions for a shorter period of time (typically for 8 to 18 hours) day or night, rather than over the standard time of 24 hours.
+It is a method that allows patients to receive intravenous nutrient solutions for a shorter period of time (typically for 8 to 18 hours), day or night, rather than over the standard duration of 24 hours.
 This technique was first reported in the 1970s and aimed to simplify long-term TPN for patients.

 Normally, TPN is initiated as a 24-hour infusion, which is beneficial for patients admitted to the hospital.
 However, for patients who are stable and require long-term TPN infusions at home, it becomes challenging for them to carry out other activities.